About This Drug

 Treating Side Effects

-- Drink 6-8 cups of fluids every day unless your doctor has told you to limit your fluid intake due to some other health problem.
-A cup is 8 ounces of fluid.
-If you throw up or have loose bowel movements, you should drink more fluids so that you do not become dehydrated (lack water in the body from losing too much fluid).
+- If you throw up, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid).

-- Do not put anything on a rash unless your doctor or nurse says you may.
+- If you get a rash do not put anything on it unless your doctor or nurse says you may.
 Keep the area around the rash clean and dry.
 Ask your doctor for medicine if your rash bothers you.

 Food and Drug Interactions

-- Trouble catching your breath
+- Trouble breathing

-- Feeling your heart beat quickly or in a not normal way (palpitations)
+- Feeling that your heart is beating in a fast, slow or not normal way

 - Feeling dizzy or lightheaded